AndyObtiva/glimmer/README.markdown

 Notice how `Red::Composite` became `red__composite` with double-underscore, which is how Glimmer Custom Widgets signify namespaces by convention.
 Additionally, `before_body` hook was utilized to set a `@color` variable and use inside the `body`.

+Keep in mind that namespaces are not needed to be specified if the Custom Widget class has a unique name, not clashing with a basic SWT widget or another custom widget name.

 Custom Widgets have the following attributes (attribute readers) available to call from inside the `#body` method:
 - `#parent`: Glimmer object parenting custom widget
 - `#swt_style`: SWT style integer.
 Can be useful if you want to allow consumers to customize a widget inside the custom widget body